Arnnabchakra/Car-Price-Predictor/README.md

 ## How to use?

 1. Clone the repository
-2. Install the required packages in "requirements.txt" file.
+2. Install the required packages

 Some packages are:
  - numpy